Mandywualmighty/Auto-following-Suitcase-Application/README.md

 ![image](https://github.com/Mandywualmighty/Auto-following-Suitcase-Application/blob/master/doc/screenshots/Auto%20following.gif "Auto-following")

-- **Auto-alarm** (The device will sound the alarm when the distance between one and suitcase is longer than 4 meters, and send an SMS alert to the mobile phone when it is longer than 5.5 meters)
+- **Auto-alarm** (The device will sound the alarm when the distance between one and suitcase is longer than 4 meters, and call the mobile phone when it is longer than 5.5 meters)